Active users: External reporting purposes

-Source: Weitz, Henry, Rosenthal (2014)

 Alternative methods of reporting these metrics are through social networks and the web, which have become important part of firm's "information environment" to report financial and non-financial information, according to Frankel (2004), whereby firm relevant information is being spread and disseminated in short spans of time between networks of investors, journalists, and other intermediaries and stakeholders.
-Investment blogs aggregator, like Seeking Alpha, has become significant for professional financial analysts, who give recommendations on buying and selling stocks, and influence stock volume and prices.
+Investment blogs aggregator, like Seeking Alpha, has become significant for professional financial analysts, who give recommendations on buying and selling stocks.
 Studies by Frieder and Zittrain (2007) have raised new concerns about how digital communications technologies information reporting have the ability to affect market participants.

 Admiraal (2009) emphasised that nonfinancial metrics reported by social media companies, including active users, may give not desirable assurance in success measurements, as the guidance, and reporting regulations that safeguards the reliability and quality of the information are too few and have not yet been standardized.
 Cohen et al. (2012) research on a set of economic performance indicators found that there is a lack of extensive disclosures and a material variability between disclosure practices based on industries and sizes.
-In 2008, the U.S Securities and Exchange Commission took a cautious approach in revising their public disclosure guidance for social media companies and claim the information to be "supplemental rather than sufficient by themselves".
+In 2008, the U.S. Securities and Exchange Commission took a cautious approach in revising their public disclosure guidance for social media companies and claim the information to be "supplemental rather than sufficient by themselves".
 Alexander, Raquel, Gendry and James (2014) recommended that executives and managers should take a more strategic approach in managing investor relations and corporate communications, ensuring investor's and analyst's needs are jointly met.